sourcefrog/conserve/doc/rfc/combining-small-blocks.md

 The system, with this feature, is more complex than without it.
 The changes to the data format are modest, but the changes to the algorithms to read and write it with good performance are somewhat significant.

+## Alternatives

+### Periodically write new blocks to enable GC

+Perhaps we could have an option to `backup` telling it not to refer to old combined blocks, to allow them to eventually be expired.

+Is there any way to automatically infer this should be done?
+We don't directly know how old a block is.

+### Repack during gc

+I would generally rather avoid this, but we could potentially rewrite both blocks and the index during gc to allow old blocks to be removed.

+(Indeed if doing this there is the potential for much larger compression into something like git pack files.)

+### Store combined blocks separately?

+I'm not sure of any specific benefit from keeping them separate.